jtrauntvein/cross-platform-build/README.md

 * name (string, required): Specifies the name of the target
 * depends (string[], optional): Specifies the collection of names for targets that must be built before this target is built.
 * source (string, required): Specifies the path and name of the file or directory to be renamed.
 Can also be a function that is evaluated at the time when the target is built.
 * dest (string, required): Specifies the new name that should be assigned to the directory or file.
 If this parameter specifies its own path, the object at source will be moved to that path.
 Otherwise, the source object will be renamed in place.
 Can also be a function that is evaluated at the time when the target is built.
 * options (object, required): Specifies the options parameter passed to the makefile.js entry point.

 The return value will be the object used to track the target.

+#### 3.1.17 `write_file()`

+This function generates a target that will write the provided content (string or buffer) to a file only if the content is different from the current file content.
+This function expects the following parameters:

+* `name (string, required)`: Specifies the name of the target.
+* `depends (string[], optional)`: Specifies the names of targets that must be built before this target.
+* `file_name (string, required)`: Specifies the name of the file to be written.
+* `contents (string | buffer, required)`: Specifies the content to be written.
+* `options (object, required)`: Must specify the `options` object passed to the makefile function by the utility.

+#### 3.1.18 `write_c_header()`

+This function generates a target that will render the provided name/value pairs as preprocessor defines within a repetition guard.
+The file will only be written if the generated content differs from existing.
+It expects the following parameters:

+* `name (string, required)`: Specifies the name of the target
+* `depends (string[], optional)`: Specifies the list of target names that must be built before this target.
+* `file_name (string, required)`: Specifies the name of the file to be written.
+* `data (object, required)`: Specifies the data that should be used to generate the `#define` statements in the output file.
+* `render (function, optional)`: Specifies a call-back function that will be passed each key/value pair and return the string that should be written for the macro definition.
+By default, the return value from `JSON.stringify()` will be used.
+* `options (object, required)`: Must specify the options object passed to the makefile function invoked by the utility.

 ### 3.2 - Helper Functions